Meet the Somalis: Shamso's Story

 Nadia and her husband became afraid of the extremists in Iraq.
-They were particularly concerned for the safety of daughter, So Nadia’s husband her daughter went ahead to Europe.
-At 11 she was at risk of being killed or sold as a sex slave.
+They were particularly concerned for the safety of their daughter.
+So Nadia’s husband and her daughter travelled to Europe.
+At the age of 11 her daughter was at risk of being killed or sold as a sex slave.

-Nadia was left travelling alone with her two young boys, already heavily pregnant.
-After a long journey through Serbia and Turkey they risked their lives taking a dingy to Greece.
+Nadia, heavily pregnant, was left to travel alone with her two young boys.
+After a long journey through Syria and Turkey they risked their lives and took a dingy to Greece.
 There, Nadia discovered that she had lost her baby due to stress.
 She was devastated.

-After walking through Macedonia where they were robbed, injured and without out food and water Nadia and her children reached Serbia.
+After walking through Macedonia, where they were robbed, left injured and without food and water, they finanlly reached Serbia.
 We interviewed Nadia in a refugee camp.
-Nadia is desperate to reach Germany to be reunited with her husband and daughter.
+She is desperate to reach Germany to be reunited with her husband and daughter.